poolzoom/bc-nuxt/README.md

 ]
 ```

-Big commerce make headless really hard to develop because they don't work with standard nuxt development setups
+Big commerce make headless hard to develop because they don't work with standard nuxt development setups

 So you can create a line in your hosts file (On mac /etc/hosts) like this
 ```$xslt
     127.0.0.1       nuxt.test
 ```
+To point a _domain_ to your localhost.

 Then because you can't use that token for a port, you can set the port to 80.

-But you have to run your as sudo.
+But you have to run your as _sudo_.
 This is a big no no, but yolo.